-value edescription all All possible fields are returned if this is specified in include_fields. de- Default fields are returned if include_fields is empty or this is specified.
-This is useful if you want the fault default fields in addition to a field that is not normally returned. ex- Extra fields are not returned by default and need to be manually specified in include_fields either by exact tra field name, or adding extra. cus- Custom fields are normally returned by default unless this is added to exclude_fields.
-Also you can use tom it in include_fields if for example you want specific field names plus all custom fields.
+value description all All possible fields are returned if this is specified in include_fields. de- Default fields are returned if include_fields is empty or this is specified.
+This is useful if you want fault the default fields in addition to a field that is not normally returned. ex- Extra fields are not returned by default and need to be manually specified in include_fields either by tra exact field name, or adding extra. cus- Custom fields are normally returned by default unless this is added to exclude_fields.
+Also you can tom use it in include_fields if for example you want specific field names plus all custom fields.
 Custom fields are normally only relevant to bug objects.